How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 • Co-managed IT services: how the model works when there is internal IT to support.

-• IT support: help-desk, response SLAs, and the Fusion Computing 93% first-contact resolution standard.
+• IT support: help-desk coverage, response SLAs, plus the Fusion Computing 93% first-contact resolution standard.

 93% of issues resolved on the first call.
 Named one of Canada’s 50 Best Managed IT Companies two years running.